scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 #### Configure scalardl-audit-custom-values

-To deploy the Scalar Ledger on Cosmos DB, you need to update the [scalardl-audit-custom-values.yaml](../conf/scalardl-audit-custom-values.yaml) file.
+To deploy the Scalar DL Auditor on Cosmos DB, you need to update the [scalardl-audit-custom-values.yaml](../conf/scalardl-audit-custom-values.yaml) file.

 **With Kubernetes Secrets**